ssbyrne89/ssbyrne89/README.md

 I'm Sean.
 I enjoy applying data science techniques **to learn** about the world in which we live.

-Check out some humble analyses on my portfolio page [ssbyrne](ssbyrne.com "Adding new work... sometimes in my spare time")
+Check out some humble analyses on my portfolio page [ssbyrne](ssbyrne.com "Adding new work... sometimes in my spare time") ...still a work in progress

 Contact me: